KeithRieck/PixelStrip_CircuitPython/README.md

 PixelStrip is a small extension to AdaFruit's [Neopixel library](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel) for [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython).
 The PixelStrip library allows you to add Animations to the strip.
 Multiple strips can have separate animations that run in parallel.

-This code has been tested on the [Adafruit Feather RP2040](https://learn.adafruit.com/adafruit-feather-rp2040-pico).
+This code has been tested on the [Adafruit Feather RP2040](https://learn.adafruit.com/adafruit-feather-rp2040-pico) and the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).

 ## Installation